 - Work-life balance.
 This role will require you to work around the clock and will need someone to be very strict with their time so as not to hit burnout.

 - Independent working.
-For some this may be a positive part of being a charity fundraiser.
-However, due to the nature of the role, you may not often be in the office or may even be placed in a different part of the country.
-This means you could run into issues with support from HQ as you are not able to talk to your colleagues face to face.
+For some this may be a pro, however, due to the nature of the role, you will find you are not often in the office or may even be placed in a different part of the country.
+This means you may run into issues with support from HQ as you are not able to talk to your colleagues face to face.

 - People management.
 Working with volunteers is a balancing act due to the fact they are donating their time and effort.
-Making sure that volunteers who are passionate about the cause but have their own way of doing things are kept in check and stick to the charity’s objectives can be tricky.
+It can be difficult to keep rebellious volunteers within charity guidelines.

-The work life balance of a charity fundraiser can be challenging.
-You will be expected to work office hours of 9am-5pm during weekdays.
-However, you may find yourself work outside of these hours regularly.
-Events often fall on weekends, community meetings in the evenings and volunteer contact whenever the volunteer can spare time.
+The work-life balance of a charity fundraiser can be challenging.
+You will be expected to work office hours of 9am-5pm during weekdays however it will be very common to need to work outside of these hours.
+Events will often be on weekends, community meetings in the evenings and volunteer contact may fall outside of their own work hours.